shanemileham/shanemileham.github.io/_kb/professional/productivity/reset.md

 title: Reset
 ---

-## Reset things
-- Motivation
-- Movement
-- Food
-- Sleep
-- Meditation

 ## Reset routine
 Pomodoro sessions split by
 - Record
+- Plan
+- Notifications
+- Refuel
 - Move
 - Meditate
-- Food
 - (Nap)
-- Social
-- Music (brain.fm)
+- Focus (Music/brain.fm, phone on DND, ...)

 ## Hard Reset
 - Change environment - Go for a run / go to a new place